hathora/builder/README.md

 ## Quick start

-First, make sure you have node v16.12.0+ installed.
+First, make sure you have node v16.12.0+ (there's an [open issue](https://github.com/node-loader/node-loader-core/issues/12) with node v16.17.0+) installed.

 Then install the hathora cli from the npm registry: